 coverage 0.02 number of cycles 200 binding energy in eV 0.0 Temperature in K 200

-Estimate the dimer binding energy as DE=kT * ln(n0/nexp) where k is Boltzmann's constant T is the simulation (and experiment) temperature n0 is the concentration of dimers in the case of zero interaction nexp is the concentration of dimers found in the experiment to compute n0 use the average number of isolated molecules and of isolated diners that you have as output
+Estimate the dimer binding energy as DE=kT * ln(n0/nexp) where k is Boltzmann's constant T is the simulation (and experiment) temperature n0 is the concentration of dimers in the case of zero interaction nexp is the concentration of dimers found in the experiment To compute the concentration consider that at coverage 0.02, in the simulation, the total number of molecules is 50

 TASK3 Repeat the simulation with coverage 0.1 and DE=-0.02 and DE=-0.1 Describe what you obtain.
 Now try coverage=0.1 T=400 DE=-0.1 Comment the result